 Long Beach, California: November 2017

 The Fuel Cell Technologies Office organized an H2@Scale Session at the Fuel Cell Seminar to: (1) provide an overview of current and upcoming early-stage R&D activities within H2@Scale, including selections from the 2017 H2@Scale CRADA Call; (2) identify opportunities to align hydrogen technologies with evolution in power generation, transmission, and transportation sectors; and (3) assess hydrogen infrastructure needs to align and enable growth of diverse industries.
-View the session presentations.
+View the session presentations and workshop report.

 Houston, Texas Workshop: May 2017